Abhijeet8901/XPlainVerse-ACMChallenge/baselines/README.md

-# Baselines for XPlainVerse ACM Challenge
+# Baselines for the Explainable Deepfake Detection Challenge

-This document describes how we set up, fine-tuned, and evaluated two baseline models for the XPlainVerse challenge to be held at ACM-Multimedia-2026:
+This document describes how we set up, fine-tuned, and evaluated two baseline models on XPlainVerse for the Explainable Deepfake Detection Challenge:

 1. **Qwen3-VL-8B-Instruct** (8B parameters)
 2. **InternVL3.5-14B** (14B parameters)